deepakcern/MonoH/README.md

 ```bash
 python bbMETBranchReader.py -a -F -i input.txt -D . --csv
 ```
+Note: Initiate your voms-proxy using voms-proxy-init --voms cms --valid 192:00

 ## 3.2.
 Running on HTCondor

 ***The number of BranchReader jobs can be adjusted by combining suitable number of input files in the Farmout mode.***